catzy007/catzy007.github.io/posts/2017-12-13-make-cluster-computer-supercomputer-for-parallel-computing/content.md

 $ sudo nano /etc/hosts
 ```

-Change orangepi into any name you want.. i'm renaming it into nodex.
+Change `orangepi` into any name you want. i'm renaming it into nodex.
-next update your os'es and download fortran.
+next do update-upgrade and install fortran.

 ```
 $ sudo apt-get update